pariterre/twitch_train_de_mots/notes.md

 - When winning the minigame the golden solution is now garantied to be one of the best solutions

 # Word list
-- Add the word "ATOCA"
+- Added the word "ATOCA"
+- Added the word "TORE"